wangyan100/springbootexamples/spring-boot-elasticsearch/Build.md

 ## deployment on k8s

 - requirment
-  - install Install elasticsearch 6.4.3  on minikube pod
+  - install elasticsearch 6.4.3  on minikube pod
   - install springboot app (docker image yan/springbootels ) on minikube pod
+  - springboot app should be able to communicate with elastichsearch
+  - user should be able to communication with springboot and elasticsearch via REST call

 - current setup
   - virtualbox